- Welcome and Documentary Introduction

 - Culture of Access Panel Discussion and Q&A

 - Presentation: Accessibility Through the Lens of the Coordinated Accessibility Strategy (CAS)

 On Friday, December 3rd from 1 – 3 pm, the Paul Menton Centre (PMC) and the READ Initiative co-hosted the Culture of Access Event.

-During this virtual event, we screened the 2021 documentary “Love Made Visible – 30 Years of PMC”, followed by a panel discussion with rich conversations around the future of accessibility at Carleton and beyond.
+During this virtual event, we screened the 2021 documentary “Love Made Visible – 30 Years of PMC”, followed by a panel discussion and presentation with rich conversations around the future of accessibility at Carleton and beyond.
 The event concluded with a slideshow commemorating PMC’s 30-year history of assisting with the accessibility needs of the Carleton University Community.

 Bruce Hamm, Acting Director of PMC, welcomes attendees, outlines the event and introduces Larry McCloskey, former Director of PMC, to introduce the documentary, “Love Made Visible – 30 Years of PMC”.

 Marking the 30th Anniversary of the Paul Menton Centre for Students with Disabilities (PMC) at Carleton University, this documentary brings together a group of PMC students and alumni to share their educational experiences and life journeys.
 The conversations explore themes around the importance of education in addressing disabilities issues, perceptions of disability, disability stigma and attitudinal barriers.
 It highlights the drive, resilience and achievements of our students and alumni while underlining the necessity of a supportive community in building an accessible environment and creating opportunities for persons with disabilities.

 - Descriptive Transcript – Love Made Visible: 30 Years of PMC (TXT)